lizlove/canvasdetail/README.md

 # Loupe 🔎

-A simple, small magnification device used to see small details more closely.
+Image detail viewer with gamma and zoom regulation.
+Named for a simple, small magnification device used to see details more closely.

 ## Getting started